Banh Mi

 Banh mi cha ca Nha Trang

-Being known for its abundant source of seafood, Nha Trang takes advantage of their specialty, which is fish cakes, and adds it to the availability of the banh mi to create a tasteful and iconic sandwich.
-The highlight of this version is obviously the fish cakes which are often made from mackerel fillets.
-Minced fish is shaped into pies before being deep-fried until they get the shiny caramelized color.
-Fish cakes are then cut into bite-size cuboids and stuffed in the banh mi with cucumber, green onions, lots of crispy fried shallot, and chili paste.
-The sandwich, with its texture from the land and fish cakes with the scent of the sea, would be an unforgettable cuisine experience.
+Being known for its abundant source of seafood, Nha Trang takes advantage of their specialty, which is fish cakes, and adds it to the availability of banh mi to create a tasteful and iconic sandwich.
+The highlight of this version is, of course, the fish cakes, which are often made from mackerel fillets.
+The minced fish is shaped into patties before being deep-fried to a shiny, caramelized color.
+The fish cakes are then cut into bite-sized cuboids and stuffed into the banh mi along with cucumber, green onions, plenty of crispy fried shallots, and chili paste.
+This sandwich, with its texture from the land and the fish cakes’ aroma of the sea, offers an unforgettable culinary experience.

 Banh mi xiu mai Dalat